SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Cabins

-The log cabin is how many of our ancestors survived without all the bells and whistles of modern society.
+The log cabin shows how many of our ancestors survived without all the bells and whistles of modern society.

 If a solar flare knocks out the electrical grid or an unrelenting virus decimates the human population, it could make a huge comeback.